EoghanOConnor/hamming_hanning_window_sinogram/README.md

 Description:
-Using a hamming and a hanning window the Sinogram image into the original image.
+Using a hamming and a hanning window to convert the Sinogram image into the original image.
 This source code converts a sinogram into the captured image.
 <br>          1)The coloured sinogram is seperated into 3 channels Red,Green,Blue.
 <br>           A greyscale sinogram is also created.